fbkarsdorp/python-course/README.md

 3. If everything goes right, this should open your browser (preferably Google Chrome or Firefox) on a page http://127.0.0.1:8888/ (or something similar) which says `IP[y]: Notebook'.
 If for some reason, the notebook is opened by IE, copy the URL and paste that in either Google Chrome or Firefox.

 ### OS X
-0. Only take these steps if you know what you are doing.
+Only take these steps if you know what you are doing.
 Otherwise, simply download and install the Anaconda Python Distribution (see above).
-1. First you will need to install Xcode from the App Store.
+First you will need to install Xcode from the App Store.
 After you have successfully installed Xcode, open Xcode and go to Xcode -> preferences -> Downloads.
 Now click on the install button next to commandline tools.
-2. Open spotlight and type in `terminal' to open the terminal application.
+Open spotlight and type in `terminal' to open the terminal application.
 (You can also go to your applications folder and then to utilities where you'll find the terminal.app)

-3. Cd to the folder where you downloaded or saved the file mac-installer.sh (probably in ~/Downloads) by using
+Cd to the folder where you downloaded or saved the file mac-installer.sh (probably in ~/Downloads) by using

     cd /folder/of/mac-installer.sh

-4. Run the installer with the following command.
+Run the installer with the following command.
 The installer will download some packages and will request for your password to install them.

     . mac-installer.sh

-5. To check your installation, relaunch the terminal.app.
+To check your installation, relaunch the terminal.app.
 Then type in

-    ipython3 notebook
+    ipython3 notebook --pylab=inline

 If everything went well this should open your browser (best with Google Chrome or Firefox) on the page http://127.0.0.1:8888/ which says IP[y]: Notebook.